matkuki/ExCo/README.md

 __Optional dependencies:__
 - XTerm terminal editor is used by default on GNU/Linux (can be changed in the config file)
 - Cython (ONLY FOR BUILDING SPECIAL LEXERS)
+- Nim programming language (ONLY FOR BUILDING SPECIAL LEXERS)
+- Universal or Exuberant Ctags (Used with code tree displaying)
 <br>

 ### Installation notes: ###